 Emotional resilience is your ability to cope with and recover from difficult experiences.
 When there are challenges or low points in life generally or in the course of dementia, your emotional resilience determines how you bounce back versus how much your mental health suffers.
 This doesn’t mean that you won’t feel upset from changes that happen because of your dementia.
 Rather, you build your ability to manage despite the difficulties.

 Here are some strategies to build emotional resilience:

 - Do things which have meaning and purpose.

 - Keep doing the things which are important to you in life.
-See the page 3.1 Managing symptoms to achieve what is most important for a worksheet to identify goals, barriers, therapies and strategies which might help with these.
+See the page 3.1 Managing symptoms to achieve what is most important for the ‘My life plan worksheet’ to identify goals, barriers, therapies and strategies which might help with these.